Skip to main content

 2. Hyperbaric Oxygen Therapy

-Hyperbaric oxygen therapy (HBO) is a medical treatment that is sometimes used as a primary treatment for certain conditions but is most often used in combination with surgery, antibiotics and other medical care.
-We care for non-emergent adult patients having conditions that are likely to benefit from hyperbaric oxygen therapy.
+Hyperbaric oxygen therapy (HBO) is sometimes used as a primary treatment for certain conditions but is most often used in combination with surgery, antibiotics and other medical care.
+If you are an adult with a nonemergent condition that may benefit from HBO, we will care for you with this specialized technology.

-An adequate amount of oxygen is necessary to keep all body tissues healthy.
-Oxygen is delivered to body tissues by the blood.
-Injured or damaged body tissues often require more oxygen than normal in order to heal.
-HBO therapy increases the amount of oxygen in the bloodstream.
-This increases the amount of oxygen that can be delivered to the injured or damaged tissues thereby increasing the body’s ability to heal.
+An adequate amount of oxygen is necessary to keep all your body’s tissues healthy.
+Oxygen is delivered to body tissues by your blood.
+Injured body tissues often require more oxygen than normal to heal, and HBO therapy increases the amount of oxygen in your bloodstream.
+This increases the amount of oxygen delivered to your injured or damaged tissues, thereby increasing your body’s ability to heal.

-There are specific medical conditions for which HBO is used for treatment.
-Some of the more commonly known conditions that HBO may be used to treat include:
+There are specific medical conditions for which HBO treatment is used.
+Some more commonly known conditions that may benefit from HBO include:

 • Chronic infections of the bone and other infections that have not responded to conventional treatment